OGohir/OGohir/README.md

 ## 👩‍💻 About Me

-- 🎓 Computer Engineering student @ TMU
+- 🎓 Computer Engineering student
 - 💻 Moving deeper into Software Engineering
 - 🐍 Building with Python & Java
 - ⚙️ Interested in backend systems and AI infrastructure